How do I report my 1099-MISC in my account?

 Form 1099-MISC is an interesting form as it is used to report different types of income to taxpayers.
 Where in your return this income will be reported depends on what box of the 1099-MISC the income is shown.
 TaxSlayer has made reporting your 1099-MISC income very easy.
 Our program will automatically carry your 1099-MISC income exactly where it needs to go.
 All you need to do is just enter your 1099-MISC income within your TaxSlayer account.
 To do so, from the My Account screen, select Federal Section >> Income >> Enter Myself >> Form 1099-MISC.

 Note: If you received more than one Form 1099-MISC, you must enter them separately in your TaxSlayer account.
 DO NOT combine separate 1099-MISC forms into one entry.

 Provided below are brief descriptions for the type of income reported in each Form 1099-MISC box.

-- Box 3: The amount shown may be payments received as the beneficiary of a deceased employee, prizes, awards, taxable damages, Indian gaming profits, payments made by employers to former employees who are serving in the Armed Forces or the National Guard, or other taxable income.
+* Box 3: The amount shown may be payments received as the beneficiary of a deceased employee, prizes, awards, taxable damages, Indian gaming profits, payments made by employers to former employees who are serving in the Armed Forces or the National Guard, or other taxable income.
+The amount listed here will be pulled to line 21 of Form 1040, Other Income.
 See IRS Publication 525, Taxable and Nontaxable Income.

 *Note: If it is trade or business income, report this amount on Schedule C, or C-EZ (Income Menu > Profit or Loss From a Business within your account on TaxSlayer).

-- Box 6: For individuals, report on Schedule C or C-EZ (Income Menu > Profit or Loss From a Business within your account on TaxSlayer).
+* Box 6: For individuals, report directly on Schedule C or C-EZ (Income Menu > Profit or Loss From a Business within your account on TaxSlayer).

 For additional information regarding Form 1099-MISC, please refer to the IRS Instructions.